Shark WS632 WandVac Review

 The results above are proof of the superb agitation of the “PowerFins” Nozzle.
 There’s no way a low-airflow stick vacuum should be picking up this much.

-This product didn’t get everything out during the forward pass, but it got nearly everything out in subsequent passes.
+This product didn’t capture everything during the forward pass, but it captured nearly everything in subsequent passes.

 Mid Pile